 When comparing MySQL Workbench vs HeidiSQL, the Slant community recommends HeidiSQL for most people.
-In the question“What are the best MySQL client applications for Windows?”
-HeidiSQL is ranked 2nd while MySQL Workbench is ranked 4th.
+In the question“What are the best MySQL GUI clients for OS X?”
+HeidiSQL is ranked 6th while MySQL Workbench is ranked 8th.
 The most important reason people chose HeidiSQL is:

 Licensed under GNU GPL.